Why Your Skin Needs Collagen to Stay Young

 - To boost your collagen stores, eat foods like bone broth and stir collagen peptides powder into your smoothie or Bulletproof Coffee.
 Skin procedures like LED light therapy and micro-needling also stimulate collagen.

-How collagen benefits your skin and keeps it young
+How collagen benefits your skin

 Collagen is one of those rare things that really can help you age backwards.
 All those pricey anti-aging treatments at your dermatologist’s office, like lasers and ultrasounds, work by stimulating collagen.
 It makes up nearly 80% of your skin, found in the middle layer called the dermis.
 Collagen works together with another protein called elastin to strengthen the skin and help it snap back into place when stretched.